Post by: Angie Knowles, ECO Canada

 One of the most exciting aspects of jobs in Canada’s green economy is the sheer number and range of different green careers out there.

-Many of these jobs present promising opportunities that few people have even heard of, as the latest post here demonstrates.
+Many of these jobs present promising opportunities that few people have even heard of.

 We kept this goal in mind for the research behind our latest report, The Green Jobs Map.
 Since knowing which green jobs are in high demand is so important for existing green professionals, transitioning workers and students, we compiled a list of the main occupations that appeared most often in 5 top sectors.